United States–European Union relations: Kyoto Protocol

 The European Union is one of the main backers of the Kyoto Protocol, which aims to combat global warming.
-The United States which initially signed the protocol at its creation during the Clinton Administration, never had the measure ratified by the United States Senate, an essential requirement to give the protocol the force of law in the United States.
-Later, in March 2001, under President George W. Bush, the United States removed its signature from the protocol, leading to much acrimony between the United States and European nations.
+While the United States signed the protocol at its creation during the Clinton Administration, its senate failed to ratify it, a requirement to give the protocol the force of law in the United States.
+In March 2001, during the presidency of George W. Bush, the United States removed its signature from the protocol, leading to much acrimony between the United States and European nations.
 In 2008, President Barack Obama said that he planned on setting annual targets to reduce emissions, although this doesn't include the Kyoto Protocol—likely because developing nations are exempt.

 Visa waiver reciprocity

-The EU is requesting from the US reciprocity regarding the visa waiver program for all its members.
+The EU is requesting from the U.S. reciprocity regarding the Visa Waiver Program for all its members.
 The European Union has threatened with the possibility of imposing visas for American citizens that would extend to the entire EU, excluding France in respect of its Outermost Regions, and Ireland, which operate visa policies distinct from the Schengen acquis.
-In 2008, many of the EU's new Central European members were granted visa-free access to the US, and currently, three out of 27 EU members (Bulgaria, Cyprus, and Romania) lack such access.
+In 2008, many of the EU's new Central European members were granted visa-free access to the US, and currently, two out of 27 EU members (Bulgaria, and Cyprus) lack such access.